arturmuller/battle-tracker-content/README.md

 Several people have asked for and/or offered help with translating the app into their language — now is your chance!

-It is not necessary to translate everything.
-I am really hoping we can get this thing together as a community so — even one translated card helps.
-Don't feel like you need to take on a huge task!
+It is not necessary to translate everything at once.
+I am really hoping we can get this thing together as a community.
+Don't feel like you need to take on a huge task a go through everything.
+Every translation helps, even if it is just a single card!

 :sparkles: **All contributors will be properly credited in the app!**